How much does it cost to live in France? Add up the numbers to see if France’s cost of living is affordable for you and

-If buying property in France, French property taxes tend to be much lower than other countries, especially compared to the UK.
+If buying property in France, French property taxes tend to be much lower than other countries.
 You could potentially sell your property in the UK and buy a home in France, with sufficient money left to enjoy a comfortable living.
 Read more about buying property in France.

 Paris has basic utility costs similar to the rest of Europe, totalling an average of around €160 a month for an apartment of 85 square metres.
 Basic utilities in this case refers to water, heating, electricity and garbage collection.

 In smaller cities in the south of France, utility bills can be much cheaper thanks to the clement weather all year round.
 Read more in our guide to utilities in France.

-The cost of electricity in France is not high compared to EU standards.
+The cost of electricity in France is not high in comparison to EU standards.
 The average cost of electricity in France is around €0.15 per KWh, lower than the EU average of €0.20.

 The cost of internet in France is also relative, with basic packages starting from around €20–€30 per month.
 If you have a television, you will also need to account for the cost of an annual television license (€139).
 Read more in our guide to telephone, internet, and television in France.